-The Digital Modem Card provides eight or twelve V.34/V.42 or 56K digital modems.
+The Digital Modem Card provides twelve V.34/V.42 digital modems (called Digital Modem12, or DM12 cards).
 You can install a maximum of two Digital Modem Cards in the MAX.
-See Figure 1-2.
+See the following figure.

 Figure 1-2.
 Digital modem card